ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ## Exercises 1

-* Create a pure function `String => String` that maps each input string into its uppercase string.
+* Create a pure function `String => String` that associates each input string into its uppercase string.

+* Create a pure function `Int => Boolean` that associates even numbers with the value `true` and odd numbers with the value `false`.

-* Using your result of the exercise of animals in the case classes chapter, create a pure function with signature `Animal => String` that given an animal returns its name.
+* Using your result of the exercise of animals in the case classes chapter, create a pure function with signature `Animal => String` that given an animal it returns the type of animal.

 ## On side effects